“Told you,” the Gnome whispered loudly, “the whole army’s full of girls. You owe me five crowns, Highness.”

 His face reddened at that.
 In the moment, he had completely forgotten.

 “Bah!
 We have both sides of the river.
 My scouts and yours both say we outnumber them.
 Let them come tomorrow.
-I’ll victory will be all the more honorable.”
+Our victory will be all the more glorious.”

 “I’m sure that will comfort the dead.”